 Those content properties can be used in simple models to make single shot predictions of what subjects will or will not remember from specific events embedded within a movie narrative (Figs 5,7 and S9).
 The proposed model does not aim to capture the mechanisms by which neurons in the brain learn and store these memories but rather provides a quantitative description of how visual, auditory and cognitive variables dictate successful memory encoding.
-For example, it is not a model of how episodic information is coded by neurons in the brain, nor is it a model of the decision making processes that subjects rely on to make an old or new decision (which is what signal detection theory is all about).
-This is not in any way a criticism of the model, but readers should be kept straight about what this model is and

-Recently, some investigators have elegantly used algorithms similar to the ones in the current study to determine what makes individual images memorable (e.g. refs 12,35).
+Recently, some investigators have elegantly used algorithms similar to the ones in the current study to determine what makes individual images memorable (e.g. refs 12 and 35).
 These studies combined high-throughput behavioral measurements obtained via the web to measure memorability over short temporal scales for isolated images devoid of spatial, temporal or narrative context.
 The degree of memorability across subjects in those studies could also be predicted from variables describing the contents of each picture.
 For example, if an image contained faces, it was more likely to be remembered.
 The work presented here significantly extends those observations in several ways.
 The content that we study here is dictated by meaningful events that take place during the movie; for example, it is not just any face that drives memorability in our data but specific persons that are relevant to the plot.
 Here we predict memorability on time scales of weeks to months, up to a year post-encoding, as opposed to the web-based testing of individual items on temporal scales of minutes.
 We also consider foils that are very similar to the test items in terms of basic properties.
 Additionally, here we make predictions about memory formation for episodic events that include spatiotemporal context and emotional valence embedded in a narrative as opposed to single items.

 How accurate is the model proposed here?
-To provide an intuition and put the model's performance in context, we compare it against two models that are based on purely on behavioral performance.
+To provide an intuition and put the model's performance in context, we compared it against two models based purely behavioral performance.
 We reasoned that data from the same individual or the majority across a large number of individuals would constitute a better predictor of a given subject's behavior than an algorithm that utilizes only a partial description of a shot.
-Indeed, these alternative models based on human behavior provide upper bounds for classification accuracy and significantly outperform the computational algorithm (Figure S9).
+Indeed, these alternative models based on human behavior provide upper bounds for classification accuracy and significantly outperform the computational algorithm (Fig. S9).
 Yet, the machine learning classifier algorithm's performance was clearly above chance and demonstrated significant explanatory power even for individual subjects.
 The success of this type of approach is quite remarkable, considering that: (i) only a single shot is used by the algorithm as opposed to subjects who can form associations across the entire narrative of the movie, (ii) a small fraction of the contents is used by the algorithm as opposed to humans who have access to a much richer set of data compared to the rudimentary list of properties in Tables S2 and S3 and (iii) those contents are forced into a rather impoverished format amenable for machine learning classification (Tables S2 and S3).
-In spite of these limitations, the computational algorithm was only $\sim 10\%$ below the upper bounds provided by the alternative human-based predictions.
+In spite of these limitations, the computational algorithm was only ~10% below the upper bounds provided by the alternative human-based predictions.
 The proof-of-principle results shown here leave ample room for improvement (e.g. via the incorporation of additional and more accurate content descriptors) while capturing non-trivial aspects of human memory formation.